jkammerland/ut/MULTIPROCESS_README.md

 A header-only C++20 library for coordinating multiple processes in distributed tests.
 Works with boost::ut, Google Test, and doctest.

+> **🆕 Podman Support for Unique IPs!**
+> Need each process to have a different IP address?
+See [PODMAN_MULTIPROCESS_TESTING.md](docs/PODMAN_MULTIPROCESS_TESTING.md) for rootless container-based testing where each process gets its own IP address.

 ## Features

 - **ID-based coordination**: Each process has a unique ID (0 to N-1)